jdc20181/BeffsBrowser/README.md

-#Version 1.6.0 is almost ready
+#Version 1.6.0 Has been Released!

-I have a few more things to patch up then it will be ready to go.

 The update is jammed packed with many things that will improve overall stability and functioning of BeffsBrowser.